Te Waikoropupū Springs

-The springs are notable for the volume of water discharged from the eight main vents.
-It is estimated that 14,000 litres of water are produced per second, approximately enough to fill 40 bathtubs.
-In a 1974 television documentary, it was noted that this would be enough water to supply a city the size of Boston, Massachusetts.
-The floor of the lake is covered with white sand.
-Waters expelled from some of the smaller vents carry the sand upward.
-These vents are known as the 'dancing sands', which for the few scuba divers who have secured permission to dive in the springs, is one of the highlights of underwater sightseeing.
+A water conservation order for Te Waikoropupū Springs and the Wharepapa Arthur Marble Aquifer was made in October 2023, giving them the highest level of legal protection for a body of water.

 Spiritual significance

-The Springs have been registered as Wahi Tapu with the Māori Heritage Council of Heritage New Zealand.

-Waikoropupū is the legendary home of the female taniwha, Huriawa, one of the three main taniwha of Aotearoa.
+The springs are considered as sacred by the local iwi, and have been registered as wāhi tapu with the Māori Heritage Council of Heritage New Zealand.
+Waikoropupū is the legendary home of the female taniwha Huriawa, one of the three main taniwha of Aotearoa.
 She is a diver of land and sea, travelling deep beneath the earth to clear blocked waterways.
 She is brave and wise and believed to still rest in the waters of Waikoropupū, when she is not away attending to business.

+On signboards at the entrance to the springs, and in submissions seeking protection of the springs, iwi have stated:

 At the entrance to the walkway to the springs, the Department of Conservation has placed a sign:

-"Te Waikoropupu Springs are a taonga (treasure) and waahi tapu (a sacred place) for Māori, both locally and nationally.
-The legends of Te Waikoropupu are told in the stories of Huriawa, its taniwha (guardian spirit).
+"Te Waikoropupū Springs are a taonga (treasure) and wāhi tapu (a sacred place) for Māori, both locally and nationally.
+The legends of Te Waikoropupū are told in the stories of Huriawa, its taniwha (guardian spirit).
 In Māori tradition the Springs are waiora, the purest form of water which is the wairua (spiritual) and the physical source of life.
 The Springs provide water for healing, and in the past were a place of ceremonial blessings at times of birth and death and the leaving and returning of travellers."

+Aquifer

+The source of the springs is an aquifer beneath the Tākaka Valley.
+The catchment that supplies the aquifer covers an area of 940 km2, and rises to an elevation of 1650 m.
+The aquifer beneath the valley has three different types; the Tākaka Unconfined Gravel Aquifer, Takaka Limestone Aquifer and the Wharepapa Arthur Marble Aquifer.
+There are complex interactions between surface water and these aquifers, but the Wharepapa Arthur Marble Aquifer is the main source for Te Waikoropupū Springs.